snaffisah/Heart-Attack-Prediction-Analysis-Streamlit/README.md

 </p>
 By using logistic regression method, we get the percentace of accuracy 87%

-## How to use
+## How to run the Streamlit apps
-You may clone the repository and open the streamlit apps to test the prediction.
+You may clone the repository and open the Streamlit apps to test the prediction.

-Steps to run the streamlit apps:
+Steps to run the Streamlit apps:
 1. Open command prompt
 2. Activate environment
    Example: conda activate tf_env